History of the United States Army National Guard: French and Indian War

-Many leaders of both British and American forces during the American Revolution had military experience in the French and Indian War, including American militia veterans Washington, Israel Putnam, Daniel Morgan, Adam Stephen, Daniel Boone, Philip Schuyler, John Stark, and John Thomas.
+Many American commanders who served in the American Revolutionary War had military experience in the French and Indian War, including Washington, Israel Putnam, Daniel Morgan, Adam Stephen, Daniel Boone, Philip Schuyler, John Stark, and John Thomas.

 American Revolution

 The minuteman with a plow, sculpted by Daniel Chester French and located in Concord, Massachusetts, is incorporated into the seal of the Army National Guard.

 When tensions escalated between the British government and the American colonists in the 1760s and 1770s, many citizens began organizing, equipping and training private militia units, in order to have bodies of troops that were outside the control of the royal governors.

 Militia members served throughout the Revolution, often near their homes, and frequently for short periods.
 Militia units served in combat, as well as carrying out guard duty for prisoners, garrisoning of forts, and local patrols.

 On some occasions, militia members performed ineffectively, as at the Battle of Camden in North Carolina.
 On other occasions they performed capably, including the Battles of Lexington and Concord, Battle of Bunker Hill, Battle of Bennington, Battles of Saratoga, and Battle of Cowpens.

 Perhaps the most important role played by the militia was off the battlefield, by affecting the course of the political debate.
 Militia with Patriot sympathies were well established, particularly in the Mid-Atlantic and New England colonies, causing the British Army to concentrate their forces into larger, more defensible garrisons.
 With the countryside in the hands of the Patriot militia, neutrals or Loyalists gradually either fled to British garrisons (and from there, often to Canada) or became more accepting of the Patriot goal of independence from Great Britain.